Views: 0 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

 High-performance laminates

 1080 fiberglass cloth is thinner and lighter than 2116 and 7628.
+It is used for thin laminate construction, high-frequency circuits, and applications requiring better signal performance.

 Typical thickness is approximately 0.053 mm.